VIPriors/vipriors.github.io/challenge.md

 [<img src='/assets/images/SynergySportsLogo.png' style='display: block; float: right; width: 30%; min-width: 150px;' />](https://synergysports.com/)

-This challenge is co-organized by **Synergy Sports**.
+Our VIPriors challenges are co-organized by **Synergy Sports**.
 The instance segmentation task is powered by their data, and they are lending their support in organizing the challenges.

 Synergy Sports is changing how sport is organised, played, coached, commercialized, and experienced around the world.
 We help federations, leagues, clubs, coaches, referees, and players increase their performance on and off the field.
 Synergy Sports operates in 41 countries.
 In the US, Synergy serves every single NBA, G League, WNBA, and NCAA Division I basketball team, as well as every MLB team and over 270 NCAA Division I baseball teams.
 Visit [their website](https://synergysports.com/) for more information.